masterspark2/vSEIR-monkeypox-modelling-APM/README.md

 # vSEIR-monkeypox-modelling
 the csv file is the dataset being used
-The data and code is presubmitted to Applied Mathematical Modelling.
+The data and code is presubmitted to Computers in Biology and Medicine.